Explain

 BINNExplainer

-A class for explaining the predictions of a BINN model using SHAP values.
+A class for explaining the predictions of a BINN model using SHAP values, assuming we can gather all samples from a dictionary of DataLoaders.

 11